HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/meetings_passwords.md

 -   Include at least one lowercase letter.
 The default is false.
 -   Include at least one number.
 The default is false.

-1. Edit one of the followiong files.
+1. Edit one of the following files.

     -   For Docker, .env
     -   For Kubernetes, values.yaml